MSDN-WhiteKnight/CilTools/docfx_project/articles/intro.md

 *Usage*

 Add reference to CilTools.BytecodeAnalysis.dll, import CilTools.BytecodeAnalysis namespace.
-Use <xref:CilTools.BytecodeAnalysis.CilReader.GetInstructions(System.Reflection.MethodBase)> to get the collection of instructions from method, <xref:CilTools.BytecodeAnalysis.CilAnalysis.GetGraph(System.Reflection.MethodBase)> to get a a graph that represents a flow of control between method's instructions, or <xref:CilTools.BytecodeAnalysis.CilAnalysis.MethodToText(System.Reflection.MethodBase)> when you need to output method's CIL code as text. <xref:CilTools.BytecodeAnalysis.Extensions> namespace provides an alternative syntax via extension methods.
+Use <xref:CilTools.BytecodeAnalysis.CilReader.GetInstructions(System.Reflection.MethodBase)> to get the collection of instructions from method, <xref:CilTools.BytecodeAnalysis.CilGraph.Create(System.Reflection.MethodBase)> to get a a graph that represents a flow of control between method's instructions, or <xref:CilTools.BytecodeAnalysis.CilAnalysis.MethodToText(System.Reflection.MethodBase)> when you need to output method's CIL code as text. <xref:CilTools.BytecodeAnalysis.Extensions> namespace provides an alternative syntax via extension methods.

 *Example*